Careless Memories

-"Careless Memories" is the second single by the English new wave band Duran Duran, released on 20 April 1981.
+"Careless Memories" is the second single by the English pop rock band Duran Duran, released on 20 April 1981.
 It reached no. 37 in the UK and no. 60 in Australia.

 Content

 "Careless Memories" has been described as "a classic hybrid of Euro-disco, new wave guitar pop and Bowie/Kraftwerk".
 Music journalist Annie Zaleski has noted its influence from punk rock as well as the motorik beats of Kraftwerk.
 Zaleski described it as a song that starts "with an insistent rhythmic oscillation that sounded like choppy helicopter blades" on which Duran Duran "piled on forceful sounds" featuring "Andy Taylor's slash-and-burn electric guitars, Nick Rhodes' atmospheric synths, quick and fiery bass from John Taylor and drums by Roger Taylor" and "a yearning, urgent vocal performance full of grit and desperation" by Simon Le Bon.

 While underperforming on the UK Singles chart upon its release, spending just four weeks on the chart with a peak position at number 37, the song quickly became a favourite of both fans and the band.
 The song has frequently been included in Duran Duran's live set lists throughout their career.

 The B-side of the single features the song "Khanada" which has been described as a "romantic song [that] radiates post-punk energy with reggae bass undercurrents" and featuring a chorus with two separate vocal lines intertwined.
 Simon Le Bon has revealed that the song was inspired by a new romantic clothing designer the band knew named Jane Kahn.